 What can be done to improve my flood control system?

 A capacity analysis can be performed on existing facilities to determine the actual storm capacity of the facility and the level of protection (25-year, 50-year, 100-year) that the facility provides.

-With this information decision makers can make educated determinations to support a prioritization of capital improvement and rehabilitation projects to remediate the most deficient systems first, ensuring that significant storm events do not cause undue damage.
+With this information decision-makers can make educated determinations to support the prioritization of capital improvement and rehabilitation projects to remediate the most deficient systems first, ensuring that significant storm events do not cause undue damage.